5 Recipes for an Ayurvedic Summer BBQ

 After lightly greasing with sunflower oil or ghee, heat a cast iron skillet on the grill.
 Cook the lentil patties for about 10 minutes on each side, 20 minutes total.
 In the last 5 minutes, baste the top with Ayurveda-inspired barbecue sauce (see below).

-Serve with a bun with your favorite toppings or in a collard green wrap for a lighter meal!
+Serve on a bun with your favorite toppings or in a collard green wrap for a lighter meal!

 Ayurveda-Inspired Barbecue Sauce